 It's very hard to explain the intensity of a drinking dream to someone who isn't sober.
 It's one of those experiences we sober people have that are hard to convey in words to non-sober people.

-It doesn’t sound that bad to say: “Last night I dreamt I was drinking.
-It really upset me and I woke up feeling unsettled.”
-You might get a sympathetic nod from a friend or family member when you say that, but most of the time I don’t think they really understand how full on these dreams can be.
+It doesn't sound that bad to say: "Last night I dreamt I was drinking.
+It really upset me and I woke up feeling unsettled."
+You might get a sympathetic nod when you say that, but most of the time I don't think non-sober people really understand how full on these dreams can be.

 But trust me - all of us here at Living Sober can relate.
 We know how incredibly intense and unsettling drinking dreams can be.
 And so do others in the wider recovery community.
 There's a great Bubble Hour podcast on Drinking Dreams here.